apache/metron-bro-plugin-kafka/README.md

 #### Notes
  * `logs_to_send` is mutually exclusive with `$pred`, thus for each log you want to set `$pred` on, you must individually setup a `Log::add_filter` and refrain from including that log in `logs_to_send`.
  * In Bro 2.5.x the bro project introduced a [logger function](https://www.bro.org/sphinx/cluster/index.html#logger) which removes the logging functions from the manager thread, and taking advantage of that is highly recommended.
 If you are running this plugin on Bro 2.4.x, you may encounter issues where the manager thread is taking on too much responsibility and pinning a single CPU core without the ability to spread the load across additional cores.
-In this case, it may be in your best interest to prefer using a bro logging predicate over filtering in your Metron cluster [using Stellar](https://github.com/apache/metron/tree/master/metron-stellar/stellar-common) in order to lesson the load of that thread.
+In this case, it may be in your best interest to prefer using a bro logging predicate over filtering in your Metron cluster [using Stellar](https://github.com/apache/metron/tree/master/metron-stellar/stellar-common) in order to lessen the load of that thread.
  * You can also filter IPv6 logs from within your Metron cluster [using Stellar](https://github.com/apache/metron/tree/master/metron-stellar/stellar-common#is_ip).
 In that case, you wouldn't apply a predicate in your bro configuration, and instead Stellar would filter the logs out before they were processed by the enrichment layer of Metron.
  * It is also possible to use the `is_v6_subnet()` bro function in your predicate, as of their [2.5 release](https://www.bro.org/sphinx-git/install/release-notes.html#bro-2-5), however the above example should work on [bro 2.4](https://www.bro.org/sphinx-git/install/release-notes.html#bro-2-4) and newer, which has been the focus of the kafka plugin.